“the supreme worth of the individual”

 From the outset Mr. Rockefeller and the trustees of The JDR 3rd Fund firmly believed that a select group of extremely talented individuals with an uncommon commitment to their crafts and to sharing their learning and experiences abroad could inform, enrich, and inspire their communities in unparalleled ways.
 As he would write upon the foundation’s thirteenth anniversary in 1975, “The fostering of cultural relations can be a form of insurance for the future of this dangerous but exciting world.
 Enhancing respect and admiration among peoples can go a long way in keeping the door open for ongoing communication and also be a rewarding experience for those involved on both sides.”
 And the key to success for the ACC’s unique program of cultural exchange lay in carefully selecting those individuals, closely advising them, and providing them with a peerless level of personal and intensive programming.

-Fifty years later, the Asian Cultural Council—launched in 1980 to carry forward the mission of its predecessor, the Asian Cultural Program—continues to thrive, employing the same curatorial methodology, which remains its hallmark today and sets it apart from all other foundations.
+Fifty-five years later, the Asian Cultural Council—launched in 1980 to carry forward the mission of its predecessor, the Asian Cultural Program—continues to thrive, employing the same curatorial methodology, which remains its hallmark today and sets it apart from all other foundations.
 In fact, today the ACC distinguishes itself as the only organization in the world whose sole mission is to support cultural exchange between the United States and Asia and within the countries of Asia.
 Today the ACC counts among its alumni over 4,000 Asian and American artists, scholars, specialists in the arts, and cultural leaders in over twenty different fields and in more than twenty-five countries in Asia, and currently awards approximately one hundred grants annually.
 Today the ACC persists in the rapidly shrinking world John D. Rockefeller 3rd had presciently foreseen, ever informed by that same vision of transformative cultural exchange and by that signal notion of the “supreme worth of the individual.”

 Headquartered in New York City, the ACC maintains offices in Tokyo with partner foundations in Hong Kong, Manila and Taipei.
 Today, it is both a grant-making and grant-seeking organization, raising funding from corporate, foundation, and individual donors in both the United States and Asia.